kumahq/kuma-website/docs/docs/4.4.4/networking/transparent-proxying.md

  2. Redirect all the relevant inbound and outbound traffic to the Kuma data plane proxy.
  3. Point the DNS resolving for `.mesh` to the `kuma-cp` embedded DNS server.

-Kuma comes with [`kumactl` executable](/docs/1.3.0/documentation/cli/#kumactl) which can help us preparing the host.
+Kuma comes with [`kumactl` executable](/docs/1.3.0/documentation/cli/#kumactl) which can help us to prepare the host.
 Due to the wide variety of Linux setup options, these steps may vary and may need to be adjusted for the specifics of the particular deployment.
 However, the common steps would be to execute the following commands as `root`:

 ```sh
 # create a dedicated user called kuma-dp-user